There are plenty of good reasons to quit your job. In a perfect world, you’d always quit one gig because another, better

 Reasons Not to Give Two Weeks’ Notice

 There may be some circumstances where leaving sooner might be advisable, including the following:

 - An employee has been physically abusive.

 - A supervisor has sexually harassed you.

-- The work environment is unsafe, or it is unsafe to carry out your assigned responsibilities.
+- The work environment is hostile or otherwise unsafe, or it is unsafe to carry out your assigned responsibilities.

 - Your mental health is being seriously endangered by job stress.

 - You have not been paid the agreed-upon wage or wages have been withheld for an unreasonable length of time.

 - You have been asked to do something clearly unethical or illegal.

 - Personal or family circumstances are such that you need to leave the job.

 - A crisis has happened in your life, and there is no way you can continue the job.

 Before You Quit Your Job